A bucket-list goal inspired by a remarkable teacher

 Despite the fact that he probably never even saw this page, he knew it was here.
 He knew of my intention to visit 100 countries (a goal made somewhat more challenging by the fact that there are places I love to re-visit), and with his death in early 2012, I wanted to do more than just mention his name in a dedication on this page.
 Not just because he deserves it, but because it feels important to me to acknowledge the impact that we can have—as educators and citizens of this planet—to touch the lives of the people we meet on our journey.

 So thank you, Mark.
+I miss sending you postcards from airports around the world and think of you often, especially any time I visit someplace new.
 May you rest in peace, knowing I will forever take you with me on the road, in my thoughts and in my heart.